Frequently Asked Questions M.A. Political Science and M.A. Sociology

 Another possibility for funding is to take on a job as a research assistant.
 The chairs of Political Science and Sociology at our department offer a broad range of interesting and challenging work opportunities.
 You can also apply at the Mannheim centre for European Social Research (MZES), the Collaborative Research Center SFB 884 on the "Political Economy of Reforms" and the GESIS - Leinbiz-Institute for the Social Sciences.
 These institutes employ students of the University in fascinating research projects where you can practice your scientific skills on a daily basis.

 What are the costs of living in Mannheim?

 Our International Office offers detailed information about all financial aspects of studying in Mannheim (cost of living, scholarships etc.) on their website.

 Does the University of Mannheim provide any living arrangements?

 You can find information on accommodations provided by the student services here.
-Altough there is a high demans for rooms and flats in August and September because our freshmen start their studies, you can apply for a foom in a dormitary.
-Unfortunately, we cannot provide rooms for all incoming students, however, the personnel of the student services will help you find, for examples, flats in downtown Mannheim to rent it privately.
+Altough there is a high demand for rooms and flats in August and September because our freshmen start their studies, you can apply for a room in a dormitory.
+Unfortunately, we cannot provide rooms for all incoming students, however, the personnel of the student services will help you find flats in downtown Mannheim to rent it privately.